rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 > Wherever appropriate, algorithms should optionally take *INVOKE*-able *projections* that are applied to each element in the input sequence(s).
 This, in effect, allows users to trivially transform each input sequence for the sake of that single algorithm invocation.

 Projecting the input of `reduce` has the same effect as unary `transform_reduce`.
-Here is an example, in which `get_element` is a customization point object like the one proposed in [@P2769R3], such that `get_element<k>` gets the `k`-th element of an object that participates in the tuple or structured binding protocol.
+Here is an example, in which `get_element` is a customization point object like the one proposed in <a href="https://wg21.link/p2769r3">P2769R3</a>, such that `get_element<k>` gets the `k`-th element of an object that participates in the tuple or structured binding protocol.

 ```c++
 struct foo {};